kapilpokhrel/GT3PMBBINEditor/README.md

 ## Running the Script
 Standalone executables are provided inside the bins folder, you can just double click the executable to use the editor.
-If you wish to run the python script or the build the executable for youself then first you have to have python installer and you have to build the dependency with
+If you wish to run the python script or the build the executable for youself then first you have to have python installed and you have to build the dependency with
 ```
 pip install -r requirements.txt
 ```